-- Brush the pan or heat-proof dish with butter or coconut oil.
+- Grease the pan or heat-proof dish with oil or coconut oil.
 Set aside.

-- In a cold pot, combine coconut milk, evaporated milk, fresh milk, condensed milk, salt, and corn kernels.
+- In a cold pot, combine coconut milk, fresh milk, cream of corn, corn kernels, condensed milk, and, salt.
 Stir well until combined.
-Taste.
-Add white sugar starting from 2 tbsp then taste again.
-Add more depending on your preference.

 - Place the pot on the stove and set the heat to medium heat.
-Stir occasionally until the liquid is boiling (see photo).
+Stir until the liquid starts simmering.
 Lower heat.
+Taste then add sugar.

 - Cornstarch is also known as cornflour in the United Kingdom.
 Please do not confuse with cornflour in the U.S which is made with maize kernels.

 - Toasted coconut flakes - toast desiccated coconut in a pan over low heat until it turns brown.
 Add sugar, about 2 tsp, or to taste just before it finishes cooking.

 - Nutrition: cheese and latik is not included in the calculation

 Originally published Sept 2020.
 Updated August 2021 with new photos, video, and a streamlined recipe after further testing to improve the recipe!Riverten Kitchen is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.